GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 What’s that?
 You want a *human* explanation now? *Sigh.* The things I do to keep you people happy…

-So why does automation matter?
+Why does automation matter?
 Because doing the same boring tasks over and over sucks.
-Plain and simple.
+It’s that simple.
 On a more professional note, it also reduces errors, saves time, and lets you focus on work that actually requires thinking.

 ---